Ridwan Kamil: Governor of West Java

 Being a popular mayor with a nationwide appeal, several big parties courted Kamil to run in the 2018 West Java gubernatorial election on their tickets but as a running mate to bolster the actual candidate for governor, who would be an affiliated politician.
 PKS and Gerindra, who had become stronger parties by 2018, also decided to pair their own members in a ticket.
 Similar to the 2013 experience, Kamil received endorsements from smaller parties, including the Islamist United Development Party that provided him a running mate, Tasikmalaya Regent Uu Ruzhanul Ulum.
 Kamil agreed to this arrangement, realizing he was popular among media-savvy urban voters, especially around Bandung, but weak among those who live in rural areas like Tasikmalaya.
 Kamil again won decisively with 33%, four percentage above his closest rival from Gerindra.

 Kamil's victories in 2013 and 2018 proved that an unaffiliated candidate could win in Indonesian elections if the person has popular appeal, cultivated through strong media campaigns, and good communications with parties of all stripes.
 Despite his Western education and pluralist attitudes, Kamil understands how to build rapport with Islamists in Indonesia, the country with the world's largest Muslim population, in particular in West Java that is known for its Islamic conservatism.

-On January 2023, he officially joined the Golkar Party.
+During his reign, he started the project for Bus Rapid Transit in Bandung.
+The Bus Rapid Transit combined electric bus, light trains, and cable car to alleviate the traffic jam in Bandung.
+The project is planned to start on 2023.